noellimx/golila/README.md

 ## Notes

 2022 APR 8: See `start` npm script for deployment steps. heroku will run `npm run start` on dyno restart. \
 Heroku Postgres does not allow dropping of database.
-Before clean migration, reset the add-on instead.
+Before clean migration, reset the add-on instead (#1246).

 # To Do